Tooth Extractions – Jacksonville, FL

 Removing Troubled Teeth For a Healthier Smile

 No matter what kind of oral health problems our patients are facing, we carefully weigh all the factors involved so we can recommend the best treatment for their oral health.
 Although a tooth extraction is usually a last resort, sometimes it’s necessary for you to move forward with a healthy smile.
-Our experienced dentists, Dr. Johnson and Dr. Baxter, make your comfort a top priority throughout the entire procedure and also offer sedation dentistry to make it stress-free.
+Our experienced dentists, Dr. Bradberry and Dr. Baxter, make your comfort a top priority throughout the entire procedure and also offer sedation dentistry to make it stress-free.
 If you think you may need a tooth extraction, don’t hesitate to give our office a call so we can create a treatment plan that’s right for you!

 Why Choose North Jacksonville Complete Dentistry For Tooth Extractions?